Goldfish scooping: Pool

 Usually, the goldfish are placed in a small plastic pool about 1 m2 and 20 cm depth.

 The poi consists of a round plastic frame with a hand grip, and paper on the frame.
 The poi paper can break easily when put into water, so players should not move the poi too quickly.
 There are different classes of poi paper.
 No.7 (7号) is weaker, and No.5 (5号) is stronger.
 In some stalls, staff have unbreakable poi which consist of a net to scoop goldfish instead of paper.

 Bowl

-The bowl used to store the scooped goldfish is usually made of plastic in a semi-sphere shape with a capacity of about .5 l.
+The bowl is used to store the scooped goldfish, and is usually made of plastic in a semi-sphere shape with a capacity of about .5 l.

 Bag

 If players get goldfish, they can take them home in bags provided by the stall keeper.

 Goldfish

 The varieties of goldfish often used in goldfish scooping are "Koaka", "Demekin", and "Anekin".

 History

-This game started in the late Edo period, around 1810.
-In those days, pois were made with nets, and it was a game played by children.
-Pois came to be made with paper and stalls were started in the Taishō period, around 1910.
+The game started in the late Edo period, around 1810.
+In those days, poi were made with nets, and it was a game played by children.
+Poi came to be made with paper and stalls were started in the Taishō period, around 1910.